Buy a Car From a Dealer (Your Way)

 The caveat to this is that it’s also possible that a vehicle with a higher price and higher payment could have a lower total cost of ownership.

-These are considerations for when you are setting a car budget.
-Here are 10 topics you need to understand for how to budget for a car and making an informed buying decision.
+These are the considerations for when you are setting a car budget.
+Here are 10 topics you need to understand for how to budget for a car and how to make an informed buying decision.

 The following things can affect the interest rate of your loan.